Shopify/turbograft/README.md

 ## One render path
 Turbograft gives you the ability to maintain a single, canonical render path for views.
 Your ERB views are the single definition of what will be rendered, without the worry of conditionally fetching snippets of HTML from elsewhere.
 This approach leads to clear, simplified code.

 ## Client-side performance
 Partial page refreshes mean that CSS and JavaScript are only reloaded when you need them to be.
 Turbograft improves on the native, single-page application feel for the user while keeping these benefits inherited from Turbolinks.

+Head asset tracking means that you can split your large CSS and Javascript bundles into smaller area bundles, decreasing your page weight and further increasing the responsiveness of your app.

 ## Simplicity
 Turbograft was built with simplicity in mind.
 It intends to offer the smallest amount of overhead required on top of a traditional Rails stack to solve the problem of making a Rails app feel native to the browser.